nwatters01/mit_bci_hackathon/README.md

 Follow the instructions on the
 [hackathon website](https://bci-i.github.io/hackathon-materials) to set up duckiematrix.
-Note that it requires native python (no virtual environment) and only works on some computers (notably does not work on apple computer with M1 or M2 chips).
+Note that it requires native python (no virtual environment) and only works on some computers (does not work on apple computer with M1 or M2 chips).

 ### Dependencies